 I set a target of spending one hour with her in small snatches of time throughout the day.

 For example, she likes music, singing and dancing, activities which I (the person) am hopeless at, but my clown is a superstar in her own category.
 She also likes taking the dog (Lula) for a walk and playing with her in the park.
-And she makes household chores easier, more pleasant by bringing a light and playful attitude to the work.
+Household chores are a breeze when my clown, with her light and playful attitude, does them.

 As I hoped, this special attention has helped.
 My clown will come out to play and is more present, still it’s not a natural, easy relationship like before.
 She doesn’t simply show up unannounced like she used to, which I really enjoy.
 It’s like discovering my team (well, me) suddenly has extra capacity and can accomplish more because my clown is on the scene.